• Skip to primary navigation

 2. Cooked purées and jams: if you bring the mashed fruit to a boil (with or without sugar), you can cook the mixture to reduce it and remove much of the water.
 The cooled fruit concentrate or jam can then be added to a buttercream or frosting, without affecting the texture too much.
 Concentrated fruit purées and jams are a good way to add berry flavour to buttercream.
 For this method, both fresh and frozen raspberries work very well.

-chocolate cupcakes with raspberry frosting view from above
+Mini dark chocolate cupcakes topped with pink raspberry frosting swirls.

 I love the combination of chocolate and raspberry.
 These cupcakes are a perfect example of why this works.
 If you are a fan of this flavour pairing, here's a raspberry chocolate tart that you can also try, or a berry chocolate cake with cream cheese frosting.